-As a result of the AltaGas/Washington Gas Light merger, AltaGas committed to develop 10 MW of either electric grid energy storage or Tier I renewable sources in the District.
+As a result of the AltaGas/Washington Gas Light merger, AltaGas committed to developing 10 MW of either electric grid energy storage or Tier I renewable sources in the District.

 "A Value of Solar Study for the District of Columbia" was released in April 2017 by the Office of the People's Counsel ("OPC").
 OPC also published another study, entitled "Future of Solar PV in the District of Columbia," in 2020.
 The latter report indicated that the District's solar carve-out will likely prove to be challenging to meet.
 At the time, the District had not met its solar carve-out obligation due to several critical barriers:

 - Distribution system hosting capacity constraints

 - Limited space for solar development

 - High upfront solar costs

 - Customer financing barriers

-- Significant share represented by soft costs in the overall cost of solar deployment

-- Uncertainty of the SREC program
+- Significant share represented by soft costs in the overall cost of solar deployment - Uncertainty of the SREC program

-The report goes on to state that though groundmounted solar is typically less costly than rooftop solar on a per-megawatt basis, the availability of space for ground-mounted solar is limited given the District's dense urban environment.
+The report stated that though ground-mounted solar is typically less costly than rooftop solar on a permegawatt basis, the availability of space for groundmounted solar is limited given the District's dense urban environment.
 Thus, the solar carve-out will likely be primarily met through more expensive rooftop and parking lot canopy installations.
-Achieving the solar carve-out objectives is technically feasible through the development of rooftop and parking lot solar systems but will require substantial ongoing investment and engagement by the District and developers alike.
+Achieving the solar carve-out objectives is technically feasible through the development of rooftop and parking lot solar systems but will require substantial ongoing investment and engagement by the District government and developers alike.